sindresorhus/get-windows/readme.md

 ## OS support

-It works on macOS, Linux, and Windows 7+.
+It works on macOS, Windows 7+, and X11-based desktops (Linux, BSD).

 **Note**: On Windows, there isn't a clear notion of a "Window ID".
 Instead it returns the memory address of the window "handle" in the `id` property.
 That "handle" is unique per window, so it can be used to identify them.
 [Read more…](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632597(v=vs.85).aspx#window_handle).